 Amateur boxing desperately needs the same clarity.
 Right now, if you’re a fighter training at your local gym, your record might be tracked in three different places — the gym’s spreadsheet, some regional database nobody’s heard of, maybe a notebook in the coach’s office.
 Did you really beat that guy in 2022?
 Was it a knockout or a decision?
 Nobody knows.
 Your record exists, but it doesn’t travel with you.
 If you switch gyms, move cities, or just fall off the radar for a few months, your credibility resets.
 Fighters who’ve spent years grinding in the amateur ranks get no standardized way to prove their worth.

-MatchRank applies proven ELO methodology directly to amateur boxing.
+MatchRank applies proven rating methodology directly to amateur boxing.
 Every sanctioned bout you fight updates your rating.
 Win against a highly-ranked opponent?
 Your rating rises meaningfully.
 Lose to someone at your level?
 The damage is contained.
 Over time, your rating becomes a portable, mathematically-grounded representation of your skill.
-Unlike traditional amateur boxing records — which are just fight counts and win percentages without context — an ELO rating tells the full story.
+Unlike traditional amateur boxing records — which are just fight counts and win percentages without context — a skill rating tells the full story.
 A 1700-rated fighter isn’t just “had 20 fights and won 18.”
 They’ve proven consistent performance against measurable opposition.

 Solving the Matchmaking Problem

-ELO also solves the eternal boxing matchmaking problem.
+The rating system also solves the eternal boxing matchmaking problem.
 Right now, determining if a fight is “fair” is subjective.
 Is a heavyweight with 25 fights fighting fairly against someone with 10 fights?
 Who knows?
-ELO removes the guesswork.
+MatchRank removes the guesswork.
 A 1500-rated fighter matched against another 1500-rated fighter is, statistically, even money.
 The system can surface competitive matchups at every skill level.

-The math has been tested across 70+ years of chess history and two decades of esports.
+The math has been tested across decades of competitive use.
 It works because it’s honest.
 Fighter A beat Fighter B. The system updates.
 Repeat that ten thousand times, and you get an accurate ranking of fighter skill.
 No bureaucracy required.
 No politics.
 Just performance.

 MatchRank brings that proven system to amateur boxing.
 Your fights matter.
 Your progression matters.
 And your record follows you everywhere.